Kayli Cottonwood

 Photo Courtesy of Metrosphere at MSU Denver

-Kayli Cottonwood is an interdisciplinary artist based in Denver, Colorado, whose work bridges the realms of science and art to create a compelling visual language rooted in ecological research.
-Graduating with distinction from Metropolitan State University of Denver in 2024 with a BFA in Studio Art and a minor in Entrepreneurship, Kayli’s practice reflects a deep connection to their namesake tree, the cottonwood, which inspires explorations of the intersections between the climate crisis and the human experience.
+Kayli Cottonwood is an interdisciplinary artist based in Denver, Colorado, whose work bridges the realms of science and art to create a compelling visual language rooted in materiality and process.
+Graduating with distinction from Metropolitan State University of Denver in 2024 with a BFA in Studio Art and a minor in Entrepreneurship, Kayli’s practice reflects a deep connection to their namesake tree, the cottonwood, which inspires consideration of interconnections between human and non-human life.

-Kayli’s art has been featured in prominent exhibitions, including the Breaking Boundaries Exhibit at Downtown Aurora Visual Arts (DAVA), In Flux Jewelry Exhibition at Platte Forum, the BFA Thesis Exhibition at the Center for Visual Arts (CVA), and the Metro Now Art Show at Emanuel Gallery.
-On an international stage, they participated in the TASTY Exhibition at Munich Jewelry Week, hosted at ZIRKA Gallery in Germany.
+Their work has been featured in prominent exhibitions, including Tessellation in Bloom at the Museum of Outdoor Arts, Greenwood Village, CO (2025); The Artist and the Garden at CORE Art Space, Lakewood, CO (2025); Breaking Boundaries at Downtown Aurora Visual Arts (DAVA), Aurora, CO (2025, invited artist); and the BFA Thesis Exhibition at the Center for Visual Arts (CVA), Denver, CO (2024).
+Internationally, Cottonwood participated in the TASTY Exhibition at Munich Jewelry Week, hosted at ZIRKA Gallery in Germany (2024).

 Published February 2025